For Sessions, Trump’s constant attacks may define his legacy

 WASHINGTON (AP) — Attorney General Jeff Sessions has vigorously pushed President Donald Trump’s agenda at the Justice Department, and before that, spent 20 years championing conservative causes in the Senate.

-Yet as Sessions enters what may be the final stretch of his Cabinet tenure, those efforts are at risk of being eclipsed by his boss’ frequent verbal attacks that have made Sessions seem like a presidential punching bag.
-It’s a role he never asked for, though perhaps could have anticipated.
+Yet as Sessions enters what may be the final stretch of his tenure, those efforts are at risk of being eclipsed by his boss’ relentless verbal jabs that have made the attorney general seem like a perpetual presidential punching bag.
+It’s a role Session never sought but perhaps could have anticipated.

-The steady diatribes, most recently a tweet excoriating Sessions for the federal indictments of two Republican congressmen, reflect Trump’s outrage over the special counsel’s Russia investigation.
-They are all the more striking because Sessions is the Trump agency leader most clearly aligned with Trump’s values.
+The steady diatribes, most recently a tweet excoriating Sessions for the federal indictments of two Republican congressmen, reflect Trump’s single-minded outrage over the special counsel’s Russia investigation and are all the more striking because Sessions is the cabinet member most clearly aligned with Trump’s values.

-Sessions’ allies say his treatment by Trump is overshadowing the attorney general’s work on violent crime, illegal immigration and opioid addiction, and clouding a legacy of achievement that in other times would be more broadly cheered in conservative circles.
+The treatment has largely overshadowed the attorney general’s work on violent crime, illegal immigration and opioid addiction, clouding a legacy that in other times would be more broadly cheered in conservative circles.

 Most Read Nation & World Stories